-Counties play a central role in the nation’s transportation system.
-We own 46 percent of all public roads and build and maintain 38 percent of the nation’s bridge inventory, 78 percent of all public transit agencies and 34 percent of airports that connect residents, communities and businesses.
+Counties play a critical role in the nation’s transportation system, owning 46 percent of all public roads (compared to the 32 percent of public roads owned by cities and townships, 19 percent by states, and 3 percent by the federal government) and 38 percent of the nation’s bridge inventory, and are involved with a third of the nation’s transit systems and airports that connect residents, communities and businesses.

-Any new infrastructure package, if realized, could impact counties’ ability to prioritize and advocate for specific projects.
 While past surface transportation authorizations such as MAP-21 (P.L.
 112-141) and the FAST Act (P.L.
-114–94) focused on setting policy, the Trump Administration’s infrastructure plan is expected to focus on actual project conception and construction, as well as reducing regulatory barriers to development.
-The administration has expressed its intent to work with Congress as members introduce infrastructure-related legislation.
+114–94) focused on setting policy, this potential infrastructure plan will likely focus on actual project conception and construction.
+The administration has expressed its intent to work with Congress as they craft legislation.

-NACo believes that counties should be recognized as major owners of infrastructure in any future federal infrastructure package.
+NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by Congress or the administration.
 Furthermore, federal funding levels and local authority should adequately reflect the county role in the nation’s transportation system.
-Counties believe that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
-Specifically, counties support the following:
+NACo believes that a user-pay approach should continue to be the cornerstone of federal transportation funding and that federal policy should provide counties the flexibility to use additional financing tools.
+Such policies include:

 - New, dedicated federal funding must be part of any new infrastructure package: While counties support public-private partnerships (P3’s) for project development, it is important that any future infrastructure package provide funding to those parts of the country where private investment is not accessible.
 Any new federal infrastructure package should include a robust rural infrastructure component and a sufficient funding match.

-- Promoting long-term solvency of the Highway Trust Fund: To maintain a robust infrastructure network, the Highway Trust Fund must remain solvent.
-NACo advocates for an “all tools in the toolbox” approach to accomplishing this objective, including increased user fees for infrastructure.
+Promote long-term solvency of the highway trust fund: In order to maintain a robust infrastructure network, the Highway Trust Fund must remain solvent.
+NACo advocates for an “all tools in the toolbox” approach to accomplishing this, including increased usage of user-fees for infrastructure.

-- Providing an environment for innovative financing: Counties support innovative financing mechanisms including, but not limited to: qualified tax credit bonds; infrastructure banks; the Transportation Infrastructure Finance and Innovation Act (TIFIA); and public-private partnerships that would allow local governments and transportation authorities, such as counties, to leverage federal financing for capital projects.
+Providing an environment for innovative financing: NACo supports innovative financing mechanisms including, but not limited to, qualified tax credit bonds; infrastructure banks; the Transportation Infrastructure Finance and Innovation Act (TIFIA); and public-private partnerships that would allow local governments and transportation authorities, such as counties, to leverage federal financing for capital projects.

-- Streamlining of the federal permit process: Counties support streamlining of the federal permitting process, which can help reduce project delays resulting from duplicative reviews and procedures.
+Streamlining of the federal permit process: NACo supports a streamlining of the federal permitting process, which can help reduce project delays resulting from duplicative reviews and procedures.

-NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by the administration.
-Any new infrastructure legislation or administrative action should accomplish the following goals:
+• NACo believes that counties should be recognized as major owners of transportation infrastructure in any potential package presented by the administration.
+Key funding and financing measures must include all of the following:

-- Preserve the tax-exempt status of municipal bonds.
+- Preservation of tax-exempt status of municipal bonds.

-- Ensure the long-term certainty and solvency of the Federal Highway Trust Fund.
+- Bringing long-term certainty and solvency to the federal Highway Trust Fund.